CHANDANKUMARNS07/Physical_Design_2024/README.md

 3. Waveform in analog view.<br/>
 4. PLL.<br/>
 5. Reset.<br/>
-6. riscv with 10 bits output.<br/>
+6. Riscv with 10 bits output.<br/>

 The below picture specifies the thing that i used the netlist file for simulation because we can see standard cells which is not visible in normal rvmyth file while viewing the simulation.<br/>